Cyfrin/Updraft/courses/security/5-tswap/41-missing-deadline-write-up/+page.md

 ### Wrap Up

 Great!
 This one wasn't too tough.
-Let's look at what the write-up looks like when we put it all together befor moving to the next finding!
+Let's look at what the write-up looks like when we put it all together before moving to the next finding!

 <details>
 <summary> [M-1] `TSwapPool::deposit` is missing deadline check causing transactions to complete even after the deadline</summary>